jquense/react-input-message/README.md

 npm i -S react-input-message
 ```

+**Depends on the `Promise` global object** Most browsers and versions of node
+already support this but for lder browsers please provide a polyfill

 ## Use

 You render your inputs as you normally would, except that you wrap them inside a `MessageTrigger`